pbcarpio/badiary/README.md

-# badiary
+# BA-Diary

-Documentation of learning to become a more "technical" BA
+Greetings!

+I am a "self-taught" BA with no technical background;
+Here I document my learnings and acquired knowledge.